tzapio/tzap/README.md

 tzap init
 # Adapt below to your project!
-tzap prompt "can you add a tzap cli command that enables users \
-to generate code based on the users code without requiring them to manage prompts themselves? \
-Utilize Tzap embedding search."
+tzap search "where is the background color defined?" tzap search "using endpoints"

+tzap prompt "add a email verification regexp to the user field"
 ```

 ## Resources